rating: **1/2

 starring: Anita Briem, Belén Blanco, Manu Fullola

-Again proving that nuns are something that God should had never planned out in the first place, this English language Spanish flick had us going through a familiar plotline involving a revenge seeking ghost nun killing off women who's somehow connected to her.
+Again proving nuns are something God should have never planned out in the first place, this English language Spanish flick has us going through a familiar supernatural revenge plot as a vengeful ghost nun kills off women who are somehow connected to her demise.
 By somehow I meant they killed her.
 Ain't a surprise.
 Ain't a spoiler.
 I've seen it miles away.
-I must be watching too much of these...
+I must be watching too many of these...

-Seems like a fair plot, and I'm happy to say that majority of the movie, tolerating the odd accent, The Nun played a cool and interesting supernatural slasher.
-The story was a familiar take on the dead person seeking revenge on victims kind of sorts, and given from the opening act, we already can tell these girls killed the terror nun.
-So being House on Sorority Row meets Darkness Falls, I was hoping to get some great cast here, unfortunately characters are utterly unlikable, not like they're jerks or anything, far from it, but I they're only talking paper cut-outs for me.
-So The Nun makes up for these with some strong gore effects, both CG and practical, worthwhile suspense scenes, beautiful camera work and some great killer ghost action; a good exchange but not enough.
+Seems like a fair plot and I'm happy to say that majority of the movie, tolerating the odd accent, The Nun played a cool and interesting supernatural slasher.
+Take House on Sorority Row meets Darkness Falls, the film makes up for its lack of workable characters and feasible acting with some strong gore effects (both CG and practical), worthwhile suspense scenes, beautiful camera work and some great killer ghost action.

-Problem was is that it just doesn't add up for a number of reasons; given she has cut her mother's throat or crucified one of the victims, how did she then pulled off the elaborate elevator kill?
-Or the glass pane murder who's victim was pushed through from the other side of the door she was in?
-They even explained to us that a trauma may had triggered her killing spree, starting with her mum, which I'm open to accept if not for one dumb, little loophole: her mum's the second effin' victim.
-Another victim in London was killed days before said trauma was triggered, so if she's responsible for it all, how the eff did she even got all the way from Europe then back at America in just a few days?
-My likeliest explanation for it all is possession, Eve's is the killer nun's host or something, but these guys are trying so hard to make their twist legit they even included flashbacks to back it up.
+Problem with this was that it just doesn't add up for a number of reasons; given she has cut her own mother's throat or crucified one of the victims, how exactly did she pull off the elaborate elevator kill, then?
+Or the glass pane murder?
+They even gave an explanation that a trauma may triggered her killing spree, starting with her mum, which I'm open to accept if not for one dumb, little loophole: her mum's the second effin' victim.
+Another victim in London was killed days before said trauma was triggered so if she's responsible for it all, how the eff did she even got all the way from Europe then back at America in just a few days?
+My likeliest explanation for it all was possession, Eve's is the killer nun's host or something, but these guys are trying so hard to make their twist legit they even included flashbacks to back it up.
 I dunno, I try not to over-think this.
 It insults my intelligence.

 1 female mentioned dead, burned